rishitha3636/OCTANET_MAY/README.md

-Designing a landing page using technologies like HTML,CSS,JAVA SCRIPT.
+Designing a landing page and to-do list using technologies like HTML,CSS,JAVA SCRIPT.